EiriasValar/FF4FE-Tracker/README.md

 - Type-to-filter random objective selection
 - Shops:
     - Text entry and display for Other
-    - More shop granularity with minimal UI, somehow
+    - Shop menu styling
-    - If shop granularity includes specific items, respect relevant S flags
+    - Proper shop item lists for Svanilla and Sshuffle
-    - Suppress J-Item shop values when Sno:j is on
+    - Hide Healing/JItem icons when their lists are empty
     - Dismiss menu on click outside it
 - Wacky flags!
     - Afflicted - no heal potions in shops (not currently relevant)